jacquelinekay/jacquelinekay.github.io/_posts/2017-04-13-reflection1.md

 ### RTTI
 Run-time type information/identification is a controversial C++ feature, commonly reviled by performance maniacs and zero-overhead zealots.
 If you've ever used `dynamic_cast`, `typeid`, or `type_info`, you were using RTTI.

 RTTI is C++'s built-in mechanism for matching relationships between types at runtime.
 That relationship can be equality or a relationship via inheritance.
 Therefore it implements a kind of limited runtime introspection.
 However, C++ RTTI requires using vtables (virtual function tables), the array of pointers used to dispatch virtual functions to their runtime-determined implementations.
-Compiling with `-fnortti` is a common optimization to disable generating vtables, which saves the compiler a lot of work in code generation.
+Compiling with `-fnortti` is a common optimization to disable generating vtables, which can save on code size as well as compilation times (since the compiler has less work to do).
 But it also disables the "idiomatic" C++ way of achieving runtime polymorphism.

 A bit of a sidebar: why is RTTI idiomatic C++ when there are better alternatives?
 LLVM implements an alternative to RTTI which works on classes without vtables, but requires a little extra boilerplate (see the [LLVM Programmer's Manual](http://llvm.org/docs/ProgrammersManual.html#the-isa-cast-and-dyn-cast-templates)).
 And, if you squint at the extra boilerplate used in this technique, you can imagine formalizing this with a generic library and even adding more ideas like dynamic concepts (sometimes called interfaces in other languages).
 In fact, Louis Dionne is working on a [experimental library](https://github.com/ldionne/dyno) that does just that.